axanthos/orange3-textable/docs/doc/_build/_sources/segmentations.rst.txt

 Orange Textable.

-In this section, you'll learn about segmentations and closely related topics such as strings and segments.
+In this section, you'll learn about segmentations and closely related topics such as strings, widget labels and segments.
 You'll also survey the main ways in which segmentations are used in Orange Textable.

 .. toctree::